(0 | 0 Reviews)

 Tips & Secrets

-• Kneading the dough with milk is mandatory to achieve the signature professional-grade spongy texture of a bun.
+• Kneading the dough with milk is mandatory to achieve the signature spongy texture of a bun.

-• Ensure the parotta is cooked on medium-low heat to allow the thick professional-grade center to cook thoroughly.
+• Ensure the parotta is cooked on medium-low heat to allow the thick center to cook thoroughly.

-• Fluff the parotta by crushing the sides with your hands after cooking to release the professional-grade layers.
+• Fluff the parotta by crushing the sides with your hands after cooking to release the layers.

 Nutritional Information(Per 1 piece (90g))